 Save Scumming - Prevented by the saving format.
 While you have 3 save slots available, if you suddenly turn off the game without saving, the game will punish you when you try to load a save.
 This ranges from a simple warning to save next time, to lowering in-game affection levels, to forcing the player to apologize aloud via the game's mic.
 Multiple times.
 Additionally, once you start a file, when you save, you cannot choose which slot to save to.

 However, depending on your specific hardware, it is possible to genuinely savescum the game without it knowing.
 Then again, most of the people who do this probably didn't buy the actual game.

-Shout-Out - One of Manaka's dream sequences is designed with the classic Tokimeki Memorial: Forever with you game engine and character artstyle.
+One of Manaka's dream sequences is designed with the classic Tokimeki Memorial: Forever with you game engine and character artstyle.

 Averting Small Reference Pools, Rinko Kobayakawa quotes from The Catcher in the Rye at one point, referring to the relationship between Holden Caulfield and his sister Phoebe.
 She herself initally resembles Holden Caulfield in her contemptuous attitude towards society and those around her, before mellowing out.